R-js/libRmath.js/README.md

 In R it is impossible to use different types of uniform random generators at the same time because of a global shared seed buffer.
-In our port every random generator has its own buffer and can therefore be used at the same time.
+In our port every random generator has its own buffer and can therefore be used concurrently.

 #### General Usage

-All uniform random generator export the same functions:
+All uniform random generator classes have these public methods:

 1. `init`: set the random generator seed.
 Same as R `set.seed()`
 2. `seed (read/write property)`: get/set the current seed values as an array.
 Same as R `.Random.seed`.